 Primers prep the skin for a smooth texture helping foundations to look their best.
 When you’re in a hurry, a tinted moisturiser is easier to apply and will provide weightless coverage and a dewy finish.

 Dark spots can have various causes, like sun damage or scarring, but one very common cause is changing hormone levels during pregnancy, which can cause blotchy, brown patches called chloasma.
 This hyper-pigmentation is common in pregnancy and breastfeeding and can fade and reappear during and after – ask your Tesco Pharmacist for their recommendations.
 Using sunscreen every day is a must, as this will help protect your skin from the sun’s harmful effects in the future.

 If you feel self-conscious about dark spots on your face, make-up can be an effective way of disguising them.
 Choose a buildable foundation so you can reach a level of coverage you’re happy with.

 The issue: problem skin

 As with all skin issues, a good place to start is your cleansing routine.
-You may have relied on wipes as a sleep-deprived parent, but now things have settled down, it’s a good idea to cleanse your skin properly morning and evening with products that suit your skin type.
+You may have relied on wipes before, but now it’s a good idea to cleanse your skin properly morning and evening with products that suit your skin type.
 If your issue is dry skin, night creams are a good way to add richness to skin.
 They’re also a nice way to fit in a little bit of pampering at the end of a busy day.